• Skip to primary navigation

 Cons

-Vanilla is a staple flavor — it mixes well with other ingredients in a smoothie and can even add some sweetness to plain Greek Yogurt or oatmeal.
+Here at BarBend, we know our way around the best whey protein powders.
+We also know our way around one of the classics: vanilla.
+It’s a staple flavor — it mixes well with other ingredients in a smoothie and can even add some sweetness to plain Greek yogurt or oatmeal.
 But considering Optimum Nutrition makes several vanilla flavors (French Vanilla Creme and Vanilla Ice Cream), we had to give both a try.

 After a few sips, we thought French Vanilla Crème was fine.
 We worked our way through a tub of it and while we didn’t hate it, once again, we found it too mild.
 It does a decent job of flavoring your milk but in water, it doesn’t exactly stand out.

 On the other hand, the Vanilla Ice Cream has a richer, more robust, and sweeter flavor that does indeed taste like melted-down vanilla ice cream.
-Customers loved the richness, too.
-“I got the vanilla ice cream one and it is delicious,” one five-star reviewer writes. “[It] blends well — I usually use my immersion blender, but it does ok just being shaken!”
+Other customers love the richness, too.
+“I got the Vanilla Ice Cream one and it is delicious,” one five-star reviewer writes. “[It] blends well — I usually use my immersion blender, but it does OK just being shaken!”
+Our testers agree, all ranking this at a 5 out of 5 for mixability.

 Best Peanut Butter Optimum Nutrition Flavor: Chocolate Peanut Butter